laserlemon/rspec-wait/README.md

 end
 ```

-This can be especially useful for testing user interfaces containing tricky
+This can be especially useful for testing user interfaces with tricky timing
-timing elements like JavaScript interactions or remote requests.
+elements like JavaScript interactions or remote requests.

 ```ruby
 feature "User Login" do